Sustainable Product Design & Innovation (SPDI)

 Modern manufacturing technologies integrate mechanical and electrical components with computer controls in flexible, automated systems.
 This lab-based course includes methods for developing multi-station manufacturing and assembly systems using sensors, actuators, conveyors, robotics, vision systems, microprocessors, and other automation equipment used in manufacturing.

-Processes utilized in todays agile and lean manufacturing organizations create tangible products optimizing value to the end consumer.
-Emphasis is focused in design, implementation, and control of manufacturing processes that are efficient, safe, and environmentally sustainable in the new era of fierce global competition and increasingly scarce natural resources.
+Processes utilized in today's agile/lean manufacturing organizations create tangible products optimizing value to the consumer.
+Emphasis is focused on design, implementation, and control of manufacturing processes that are efficient, safe, and environmentally sustainable in the new era of fierce global competition and increasingly scarce natural resources.
 Cross-listed as: MGT-446.
-Prerequsities: MGT-101 and MGT-140.

 Your product design project focuses on exploring, in an open-forum setting, the detail design processes to optimize manufacturability while considering associated cost drivers.
 Topics include material and process selection, part stress identification, and pricing model.
 SolidWorks proficiency is expected.